 How can the public comment on waiver requests?

-The Act requires a proposed waiver be made publicly available on DOE’s and OMB’s websites.
-DOE posts all of its Buy America Requirement waiver requests on the DOE BABA Waiver page.
-The Act also requires a 15-calandar day public comment period before DOE issues a waiver.
-Only comments received prior to the public comment closing date will be reviewed and considered by DOE in its evaluation of the waiver request.
+The Act as implemented under 2 CFR 184, requires all proposed waivers (Project-Specific or General Applicability) be made publicly available on DOE’s and OMB’s websites for comment for a period of no less than 15-calendar days before DOE issues a waiver.
+DOE posts all of its Buy America Requirement waiver requests on the DOE Buy America Requirement Waiver Request page .
+Requests to modify or renew a DOE General Applicability waiver requires a 30-calandar day public comment period before DOE issues a modified or renewal waiver.
+Only comments received prior to the public comment closing date will be reviewed and considered by DOE in its evaluation of a waiver request.
+DOE posts all of its approved Buy America Requirement waivers on the DOE Buy America Requirement Waiver page

 - See How to Submit a Public Comment on a DOE Buy America Waiver Request to learn more.